 Critical power is not the same as FTP, but can be used to estimate your training zones.
 If using the zones above, take 94 per cent of your Critical Power to replace FTP, then apply the percentages to find your values for each zone.

-As with FTP, you’ll need to pay attention to your subjective sensations in training to determine whether your workouts are manageable.
+As with FTP, you’ll need to pay attention to your rating of perceived exertion in training to determine whether your workouts are manageable.

 This is particularly true for zones five and six (i.e. zones above the threshold), where there can be a lot of variability in the ‘optimal’ training intensity from one rider to another, irrespective of FTP/CP.